QueryAdmin-ohtu/SuperAdmin3000/Documentation/Deployment.md

 1. Github build Docker image
 1. Pull request is accepted and merged
 1. Github pushes the docker image to the server (Heroku)

+As from the above can be seen, the Docker image is deployed to the server only after a main branch push/merge.
+Only tests are run for pull requests.